r-hub/blog/content/post/2020-05-08-pkg-news/index.md

 ### NEWS.md is a great format

-Now, why do I think NEWS.md is the best format? _Of course you are free to disagree and to present your worflow in the comments! :angel:_
+Now, why do I think NEWS.md is the best format? _Of course you are free to disagree and to present your worflow in the comments! :innocent:_

 * If you're used to R Markdown, then it makes sense to use Markdown in NEWS.md i.e. it will come naturally to you.